Set This Circus Down: Content

 The first single from his album is "Grown Men Don't Cry" released in March 2001 and was written by Tom Douglas and Steve Seskin.
 "Angry All the Time", the second single, was originally recorded by its writer, Bruce Robison, on his 1996 self-titled album.
 "The Cowboy in Me" is the third single, and it reached Number One one week after McGraw's duet with Jo Dee Messina, "Bring On the Rain".
 "Unbroken" became the album's final single in May 2002.
 "Things Change" is a studio recording of a song which McGraw had previously recorded as a live version, which reached #34 on the country charts in 2000 from unsolicited airplay.
 Another track from this album is "Telluride".
 Despite reaching #52, it wasn't officially released as a single.
 It also appears on Josh Gracin's 2008 album We Weren't Crazy, from which it was released as a single in December 2008.
 "Angel Boy" was made into a music video, which got some airplay on CMT, but was not released as a single either.

 Reception

 Commercial performance

-The album reached Number One on the Top Country Albums chart.
-It additionally peaked at No.2 on the Billboard 200 while breaking the Top 20 in Canada and peaking at No.95 in Australia.
-The album has since been certified 3× Multi-Platinum by the RIAA for shipments of three million copies in the United States, as well as single platinum for sales in Canada.
+The album reached number one on the Top Country Albums chart.
+However, it was kept off from the top position on the main Billboard 200 by Janet Jackson's All for You, opening at 605,000 copies, while Set This Circus Down debuted at number two at 223,400 units, according to Soundscan.
+It also broke the Top 20 in Canada and peaked at number 95 in Australia.
+The album has since been certified triple platinum by the RIAA for shipments of three million copies in the United States, as well as platinum accolade for sales in Canada.